nnellans/python-guide/README.md

 ### String `str`

--   A sequence of characters that holds textual data
 -   To use, enclose your text with double-quotes or single-quotes, for example:
     - `"This is a string"`
     - `'This is also a string'`